Jakobbradford/Portfolio-Optimization/README.md

 <img width="961" alt="CAP PO" src="https://user-images.githubusercontent.com/83718882/121433101-8a98d700-c949-11eb-9d30-5af2bdf19cad.png">

 I chose to compare an optimal return portfolio against an equally weighted portfolio of the same stocks.
 This helps to ensure that my model's portfolio will outperform a basic strategy.
-By visualizing both portfolios on a monthly cumulative basis we see the optimal weight portfolio has a highest return, which indicates that we can proceed with the analysis.
+By visualizing both portfolios on a monthly cumulative basis we see the optimal weight portfolio has a higher return, which indicates that we can proceed with the analysis.

 <img width="930" alt="Portfolio PO" src="https://user-images.githubusercontent.com/83718882/121433109-8cfb3100-c949-11eb-8c1a-ecdf26d554c7.png">